gargpriyank/ibmcloud-iac-examples/roks-vpc/README.md

 Schematics delivers the Terraform as a Service.
 Below are the steps to create and run schematics workspace to provision cloud resources.

 1. A sample `workspace.json` file is provided with this example.
-This file creates resources in Dallas region in single zone.
+This file creates resources in Frankfurt region in single zone.
 A multi-zone sample file is available in **multizone** directory.

    > Note: Please replace the values of the variables as per your project requirement.
 It is recommended not to commit `workspace.json` file